Pie-Jie/urbanMining/README.md

 A step by step series of examples that tell you have to get a development env running

-Download Processing on your computer.
+Download Processing on your computer.<br>
-Open the sketch from our Github repository;
+Open the sketch from our Github repository;<br>
 Go to SKETCH > IMPORT LIBRARY > ADD LIBRARY and download the oscP5 library.

 ```